What Makes a Great New Fiction Book?

 The debut novel What Happened to Ruthy Ramirez sounds like good fun.
 “A Puerto Rican family in Staten Island discovers that their long‑missing sister is potentially alive and cast on a reality TV show.
 So they set out to bring her home.”

-The author of Dear Edward returns with a modern take on Louisa May Alcott’s Little Women.
-Julia and her three sisters are inseparable and their home is a happy chaos.
-But when Julia begins a freshman-year college romance with William, who grew up in a silent house with emotionally distant parents, the relationship threatens the familial bonds that seemed to be unbreakable.
+The author of Dear Edward brings a fresh version of Louisa May Alcott’s Little Women.
+Julia and her three sisters are close and their home is lively.
+However, when Julia starts a college romance with William, who comes from a quiet home with distant parents, their relationship puts their strong family ties at risk.

 It’s never too early for a good beach read, and The Mostly True Story . . . sounds like one.
 Twenty-one-year-old Tanner Quimby is broke and in need of a place to live.
 Louise Wilt’s daughter is determined to find a live-in caregiver for her elderly mother after a slip and fall.
 It all begins innocently enough.
 But then Tanner starts to notice things—weird things.
 Like, why does Louise keep her garden shed locked up?
 And why are the cops looking for the perpetrator of one of the biggest jewelry heists in American history, who looks eerily like Louise?